 UK: 84,000 (0.13% of population)

-Norwegians were early converters to the view that prisons are for education, not incarceration, and Norway’s re-offending rate now lies at just 20 per cent, striking when compared to the 70 per cent re-offending rate in England and Wales .
+Norwegians were early converters to a view that prisons are for education, not incarceration, and Norway’s re-offending rate now lies at just 20 per cent, striking when compared to the 70 per cent re-offending rate in England and Wales.
 Norwegian taxpayers are even happy to pay prisoners at Bastøy during their stay.
-Inmates earn around 54 NOK (£5) a day (on top of food benefit) for jobs that include cooking, cleaning and manning the island ferry, saved for when they’re released or spent in a subsidised mini supermarket.
+Inmates earn around 54 NOK (£5) a day (on top of food benefit) for jobs that include cooking, cleaning and manning the island ferry.
+They save it for when they’re released or spend it in a subsidised mini supermarket.
 The 115 inmates are divided into huts of around ten people, fully equipped with kitchens and televisions, and there’s also an island gym.
 Of course, though, however easy it may be to get out, reminders that this is still a prison persist.
 The internet is censored, visiting times apply and there is a visible police presence on the island, though there are never more than thirty five uniformed guards at any one time, none of them armed, and there are only four after 4pm.